OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Special warnings and precautions for use

-Cardiac and pulmonary adverse events including pulmonary embolism have also been reported with combination therapy.
+Cardiac and pulmonary adverse reactions including pulmonary embolism have also been reported with combination therapy.
 Patients should be monitored for cardiac and pulmonary adverse reactions continuously, as well as for clinical signs, symptoms, and laboratory abnormalities indicative of electrolyte disturbances and dehydration prior to and periodically during treatment.
 Nivolumab in combination with ipilimumab should be discontinued for life-threatening or recurrent severe cardiac and pulmonary adverse reactions (see section 4.2).

 Patients should be monitored continuously (at least up to 5 months after the last dose) as an adverse reaction with nivolumab or nivolumab in combination with ipilimumab may occur at any time during or after discontinuation of therapy.